 These community organisations can nominate these assets for inclusion on a register of assets of community value, which in Cambridge will be maintained by the city council.

-These are listed on our register of Assets of Community Value.
+Nominated buildings and land are listed on our register of assets of community value.

 If an asset on the register comes up for sale, community organisations may have up to six months in which to raise capital and bid to buy the asset, before it can be sold on the open market.